Skip to content

 Can glacier ice be harvested?

-Yes, because glacier ice is water occurring in a natural state, glacier ice harvesters can apply for either a water right or a temporary water use permit to get authorization to harvest glacier ice.
+Yes, because glacier ice is water occurring in a natural state, glacier ice harvesters can apply for either a water right or a temporary water use authorization to get authorization to harvest glacier ice.
 Glacier ice is currently harvested from tidewater-calving glaciers in Alaska.

 When is a permit required?